 Not as yet.
 Compilation of the data is a careful and considered process and results can't be pre-empted until the Report Card is complete.

 Our data is sourced from our project partners and includes industry and community data, ports monitoring and existing government-funded monitoring at all levels.
-It's accuracy is verified by an independent science panel.
+It's accuracy is verified by the Reef Independent Science Panel.